Sebastian Aho (ice hockey, born 1996): Pittsburgh Penguins

 Following seven seasons within the Islanders organization, Aho left as a free agent and was signed to a two-year, $1.55 million contract with the Pittsburgh Penguins on July 2, 2024.

+Växjö Lakers HC

+After two seasons within the Penguins organization, having never featured at the NHL with Pittsburgh, Aho left the club as a pending free agent and opted to return to Europe in signing a two-year contract with Swedish club, Växjö Lakers HC of the SHL, on 14 June 2026.

 Personal life

 He is of Finnish descent through his father.
 Finnish coach Tuomas Tuokkola and Finnish goaltender Pekka Tuokkola are his cousins.